jimktrains/k4/README.md

 Experimental/Toy strongly-typed language targeting microcontrollers.

+The `sample-xxx.k4` files are just where I'm trying to feel out different syntaxes and ways of approaching problems.

 # General Thoughts

 My main target is the AVR, but there shouldn't be anything that prevents